-- 14. QUALIFICATIONS OF PERSONNEL.
+- 14.QUALIFICATIONS OF PERSONNEL.
 The personnel requirements section will include the following: - a) The name, title, telephone number, and facsimile number of the person who will act as the liaison between the organization and the AA.
 This liaison will ensure compliance with the provisions of the supplement. - b) The procedures the organization uses to ensure that its personnel have been properly trained and qualified to perform work in accordance with the customer or air carrier requirements (procedures such as RII).
-It is the responsibility of the repair station to assure that these requirements are met. - c) The procedures the organization will use to ensure that the following personnel can read, write, and understand English: - (1) Those approving an aeronautical product for return to service; and - (2) Those responsible for the supervision or final inspection of work on a U.S.-registered aircraft or article to be installed on a U.S.-registered aircraft. - d) The title of each person authorized to review a final work package to determine if it meets all applicable requirements. - 15.
+It is the responsibility of the repair station to assure that these requirements are met. - c) The procedures the organization uses to ensure that its employees, contractors, and subcontractors have received initial and recurrent traning in the transportation of dangerous goods in accordance with ICAO standards.
+This requirement is applicable if the AMO is involved with the transportation of dangerous goods, including shipping and receiving of such items.
+If the AMO is involved in the loading of dangerous goods on a U.S. air carrier's aircraft, the AMO's employees must be trained in accordance with the air carrier's hazardous materials training program. - d) The procedures the organization will use to ensure that the following personnel can read, write, and understand English: - (1) Those approving an aeronautical product for return to service; and - (2) Those responsible for the supervision or final inspection of work on a U.S.-registered aircraft or article to be installed on a U.S.-registered aircraft.

+▲ - 15.
 FORMS.
 The forms section should include copies of all forms referred to in the supplement, (e.g., EASA Form 1, FAA Form 8010-4, FAA Form 337), procedures for completing the forms, and the title of any person authorized to execute such forms.
 It is acceptable to refer to other sections of the supplement or to other English language sections of the manual where the copies and procedures for completing the forms are located and can be provided to the FAA upon request.